ForrestErickson/fanRPM/README.md

 # fanRPM
 A Controller for a Four Wire Brushless DC Fan
+Control a fan with a potentiometer wiper into A0 Reports fan RPM by the method of measuring the period of the fan tachometer and computing a period.
+This method becomes course at high RPM.

 **Note: the Tag for Version 0.6 is a change to only print RPM.
 Used for fan obstruction testing with the Arduino Serial Ploter.**